Wildlander-mod/wildlander-mod.github.io/1-SupportPages/KnownIssues.md

 * Tempering Labels currently do not work.
 * Bathing can teleport the player to a seemingly random location.

 With workarounds
-* when weapons are pulled out and you alt*tab, in third person the pc goes into block animation and moves really slowly but in first person the issues goes away Workaround: hit Alt.
+* when weapons are pulled out and you alt-tab, in third person the pc goes into block animation and moves really slowly but in first person the issues goes away

+Hit Control.
 Note: This happens if you have moved Duel wield block to the Alt key and then alt+tab out.
 Its strongly recommended that nothing be bound to the alt key.

 * Horses occasionally forget to spawn with armor, despite having it in their inventory.

 You can force the horse to equip armor by the following process.

-1) Drop the armor on the floor
+1. Drop the armor on the floor
-2) open console, Click on it and make a note of the base id for the horse armor.
+2. open console, Click on it and make a note of the base id for the horse armor.
-3) close console, Pick it up and place it in the horse's inventory.
+3. close console, Pick it up and place it in the horse's inventory.
-4) In console again click the horse replacing "baseid" with the number you made note of use the following console command
+4. In console again click the horse replacing "baseid" with the number you made note of use the following console command

 {: .console}
 >